 What many people might not realize is that retirement planning isn’t so much about how much you earn, but how much you spend.
 Your lifestyle today can have an impact on how much money you have left over in your retirement years.

-Spending peaked at $71,166 per year for the 45-to-54 age group, then dropped to $38,691 per year for people 75 and older — a figure that shows a trend of spending less and living more simply in the golden years — according to the Bureau of Labor Statistics of the U.S. Department of Labor.
+In 2021, household spending peaked at $83,854 per year for the 45-to-54 age group, then dropped to $45,820 per year for people 75 and older, according to data from the Bureau of Labor Statistics.
+The figures show a trend of spending less and living more simply in the golden years.
 With a reduction in overall expenses, it’s easier to live well on less during retirement.

 Drive Less or Use Cheaper Transportation

-The typical senior between 65 and 74 spends $8,420 on transportation costs annually, according to the BLS.
+Seniors between 65 and 74 spend an average of $8,356 on transportation costs annually, according to the BLS.
 If you opt for an economy car, you can save money on gas and on the actual car because it will cost a lot less than a luxury model.
 You might also consider using public transportation.

 Downsize Your Home